StefansAI/JetCar/docs/StreetMaker.md

 Something new was needed to create a street map in a much simpler way and could possibly do much more ...
 <br>
 <br><img src="assets/images/streetmaker/02-sm_intro.JPG"/><br>
 This application is part of this repository.
-You can find the Windows executable and the full source code in the tools folder. <br>
+You can find the <a href="https://github.com/StefansAI/JetCar/tree/main/tools/bin/StreetMaker">executable</a> and the <a href="https://github.com/StefansAI/JetCar/tree/main/tools/source/StreetMaker">full source code</a> in the tools folder. <br>
 In the middle of the screen is the map area.
 On the left side is a tool bar with different street segments and on the right with intersections and overlays.
 <br>
 <br><img src="assets/images/streetmaker/03-outline.jpg"/><br>